Why is this project being done?

-The current outbreak of Ebola virus disease in West Africa is estimated by the World Health Organization to have caused more than 10,000 deaths to date and is still ongoing.
-This outbreak is caused by a variant of the Ebola virus called the Zaire strain.
+The outbreak of Ebola virus disease in West Africa 2014-2016 was estimated by the World Health Organization to have caused more than 10,000 deaths.
+This outbreak has been caused by a variant of the Ebola virus called the Zaire strain.
 There is no effective treatment or cure for Ebola and an effective vaccine would be an important step in controlling the spread of disease.

 A vaccine is a medical product given to prevent infectious diseases by stimulating the human body to form a protective response against the infection.
 This protective response is called the immune response, and it is our body’s way of fighting diseases.

-How do the EBOVAC2 trials differ from other ongoing trials?
+How do the EBOVAC trials differ from other ongoing trials?

-The prime-boost vaccine regimen strategy requires two vaccinations with two different vaccines.
+The heterologous two-dose prophylactic vaccination regimen strategy requires two vaccinations with two different vaccines.
 The advantage of this strategy is the potentially better and more durable immunity.
 This is original in the Ebola context and different from other ongoing vaccination strategies with only one vaccination.

 The main objective of EBOVAC2 is to provide extensive and robust data on the safety and immunogenicity of the Ad26.ZEBOV and MVA-BN-Filo vaccine regimen.
 The immune response of different vaccine schedules for prevention of the Ebola virus infection will be compared.
-The same vaccines are used for all schedules, except that the timing of the boost (2nd) vaccination is different.
+The same vaccines are used for all schedules, except that the timing of the second dose vaccination is different.

 Who are the volunteers?